Myth20049/Financium/README.md

 *A MERN Stack Expense Tracker Application*

 ## **Overview**
-**MoneyTrail** is a powerful and intuitive expense tracker application built with the MERN stack (MongoDB, Express, React, Node.js).
+**Financium** is a powerful and intuitive expense tracker application built with the MERN stack (MongoDB, Express, React, Node.js).
 This app allows users to log and manage their daily expenses by adding transaction details such as the amount, description, and date.
-MoneyTrail calculates your current balance in real-time based on your inputs, making it easy to monitor your spending habits.
+Financium calculates your current balance in real-time based on your inputs, making it easy to monitor your spending habits.

 ## **Features**
 - **Add New Transactions:** Input transaction details like the item, amount, date, and a brief description.